stevenrskelton/stevenrskelton.github.io/_posts/2014-01-07-maintainable-web-development-without-js.md

 ### Evolution Away From JavaScript

-Javascript is the only game in town.
-Even with all its design inadequacies and outright logical flaws, client-side programming can only be done in Javascript.
+JavaScript is the only game in town.
+Even with all its design inadequacies and outright logical flaws, client-side programming can only be done in JavaScript.
 An army of libraries attempt to [monkey-patch](http://en.wikipedia.org/wiki/Monkey-patch) fixes, such as [jQuery](http://jquery.com/), [Underscore](http://underscorejs.org/), [FuncJS](http://funcjs.webege.com/), [Require](http://requirejs.org/).
 The diverse array of choices only muddy the picture as each address an overlapping portion of responsibility – users are often left sorting out conflicting combinations in an attempt to recreate a full-feature language.

-Other attempts to creating a workable veneer are [transpiled](http://en.wikipedia.org/wiki/Transpile) languages, tools generating Javascript from a purportedly cleaner source.
+Other attempts to creating a workable veneer are [transpiled](http://en.wikipedia.org/wiki/Transpile) languages, tools generating JavaScript from a purportedly cleaner source.
 They range from simple language augmentations fixing the
 obvious: [Coffeescript](http://coffeescript.org/) and Microsoft [Typescript](http://www.typescriptlang.org/), to full language replacements: Google [Dart](https://www.dartlang.org/) and [emscripten](https://github.com/kripken/emscripten/wiki).